Nowadays, instead of pictures being worth 1000 words, social media has come to rely on pictures having space for at least a handful of words.

 There are dozens – if not hundreds – of web sites that offer information about how to come up with ideas for blog posts.
 They list tips like “Use insights gathered from or related to a popular movie or TV show” or “Write a how-to post based on your expertise.”

-Where do I get my blog post ideas?
+Where do we get blog post ideas?
 Continue reading

 Many companies have several employees who regularly contribute posts to the company blog.
 But how do you make sure that all of your bloggers are “on the same page” when it comes to frequently used terms, corporate lingo, and tone?